chisumo2016/task-api/tasks.md

     - Create a TaksResource
     - Start with data member(contain primary data of doc), will be added by resource
     - Vlidate the Task Request
+    - Creat all the CRUD functionality

+## LOGOUT  FUNCTIONALITY
+    - Implement the logout functionality in AuthController
+    - You can put the expired date in app/Console/Kernel.php
+            $schedule->command('sanctum:prune-expired --hours=24')->daily();
+    - You can put the config/sanctum.php
+    Command
+         php artisan schedule:list
+         php artisan schedule:work